PEDSnet/Variable-Dictionary/README.md

-# preserve_codesets
+# PCORNET CDM codesets for PRESERVE

-The home of codes sets for the preserve project
+This repo contains codesets for the PCORNET CDM for the PRESERVE project.
+We include what PCORNET terms valuesets in our codesets.